“Why do people respect the package rather than the man?”

 “Why waste my time?
-Why step in when keeping quiet ultimately did everyone a favor.
-I know the Buckley family, I went to school with two of those kids at Belmont.
-They are pretentious, dishonorable, bullies and no matter who Kevin had married, she was always going to be a first wife.
-Old man Buckley is on his seventh.”
+Why step in when keeping quiet ultimately did everyone a favor?
+I know the Buckley family—I went to school with two of those kids at Belmont.
+They are pretentious, dishonorable bullies and no matter who Kevin had married, she was always going to be a first wife.
+Old man Buckley is on his seventh.
+I wouldn’t be surprised if they were related to Henry the Eighth.”
 I marched over to unwind the rope securing us to the dock and tugged.
 “If anyone owes anyone, Charlotte owes me.
-Where’s my thank you note?
+Where’s my thank-you note?
 A fruit basket would’ve been nice.”

 “You’ve got to be kidding me.
 And what about Carli?”

 I waved an impatient hand.
-“Carli knew what she was doing, her eyes were open.
+“Carli knew what she was doing.
+Her eyes were wide open.
 She probably cleaned him out and is living her best life in the Bahamas.”
 Unlike me, stuck here with scratches on my car and dirty looks whenever I went to the post office.
-The boat unmoored, I stomped to the captain’s chair.
-“It worked out for everyone and I do not owe anyone a damn thing.”
+With the boat unmoored, I stomped to the captain’s chair.
+“It worked out for everyone but me and I do not owe anyone a damn thing.”

 “What about their kids?”